 Contact management

-Keeping track of clients’ personal details, preferences, and past interactions may sound like a difficult task, but CRM systems allow agents to store all this information in one place, so they can build long-lasting relationships.
+Keeping track of clients’ personal details, preferences, and past interactions may sound like a difficult task, but CRM systems allow agents to store all this information in one place so they can build long-lasting relationships.
+Moreover, CRM integrates with contact applications, providing a 360-degree view of each client.
+74% of businesses say their customer relationships improved after adopting a CRM system.

-— senior Business Analyst at Inoxoft
+— Senior business analyst at Inoxoft

 Emails and call logs